 According to Payscale.com, those with a Bachelor’s Degree in Finance can earn, on average, upwards of $70,000 depending on the job title.
 Finance managers can even make over $100,000 a year!
 Salaries will only increase if you obtain an advanced degree in the field.

-College Choice has published a list of the Best Bachelor’s Degrees in Finance.
+College Choice has published a list of the Best Bachelor’s Degrees in Finance and the Best Master’s Degrees in Finance.
 Looking for a top degree in Finance that’s also affordable?
 We’ve got you covered with not only the Most Affordable Online Bachelor’s Degrees in Finance, but also the Most Affordable Online Master’s Degrees in Finance.
 If you’re simply looking for flexibility without compromising the curriculum, check out our ranking of the Best Online Bachelor’s in Finance Degrees and the Best Online Master’s in Finance Degrees.

 Interested in the economy?
 Do you dream of working as a business analyst, economist, financial analyst, statistician, etc.?